zdm65477730/EdiZon-SE/README.md

     - Easy to use, scriptable and easily expandable on-console save editing.
       - Lua and Python script support.
     - Built-in save editor updater.
-  - **On-the-fly memory editing**
-    - Cheat Engine like RAM editing.
-    - Freezing of values in RAM via Atmosphère's cheat module.
-    - Interface for loading, managing and updating Atmosphère cheats.

-  All packed into one easy to use and easy to install Homebrew.

 # Images
   <p align="center"><img src="https://raw.githubusercontent.com/WerWolv/EdiZon/master/assets/main_menu.jpg"></p>